JADE-V-V/JADE/docs/source/dev/pp_gallery.rst

 * ``subcases``: a list of subcases to be plotted.
 The first value is the name of the column that identify the subcasese while the second value is a list of the subcases to be plotted.
 This will cause the plot to be split in as many rows as the number of subcases.
+* ``shorten_x_name``: this type of plots can be categorical.
+In the event of using the cases as x axis, the long names of the benchmark runs can become problematic.
+This option will split the name of the benchmark run on the '_' symbols and retain only the last N chunks where N is the specified *shorten_x_name* value.
+* ``rotate_ticks`` if set to True, the x-axis ticks are rotated by 45 degrees. default is False.

 Waves
 -----